This post may contain affiliate links. Please read our disclosure policy.

 - 2 lbs. boneless skinless chicken breast

 - 3 cloves garlic, minced

 - 1/2 cup low sodium soy sauce

 - 1/4 cup non GMO cornstarch (I found mine at whole foods, it was Repunzel brand)

 - Optional toppings: green onion and toasted sesame seeds

-- Rinse chicken and pat dry.
-Place chicken in crock pot.
+- Pat chicken dry and place in crock pot.

 - Combine all remaining ingredients in bowl and stir together.

 - Place over chicken and set on low for 3-5 hours (mine took 4 hours).

 - When the chicken is tender and easily falls apart, slice it apart slightly or to desired liking.